quianalytics/WarRoom-Frontend/PLAN.md

 - UI runs in Flutter with Material 3 theming.
 - Data is fetched from a local API (`http://localhost:3000`) via Dio.
 - Draft progress is stored in `SharedPreferences`.
-- Trade settings and recap state are in-memory only (not persisted).
+- Trade tuning settings and recap state are in-memory only (not persisted).
+- User settings (sound + haptics, trade popups) are persisted in `LocalStore`.
 - Draft recap supports sharing and saving a screenshot of the recap view.
 - Recap sharing uses platform plugins; unsupported platforms show a warning.